 Sending a fax

-You can send a fax from any pc capable of sending email.
+You can send a fax from any pc capable of sending email, but MUST be sent from the email account(s) DEFINED AS ELIGIBLE SENDING ACCOUNTS.
+You can define up tp two of these.
 The document to be faxed is attached to an email and sent to the fax server.

 The fax system requires that the document be in a PDF format.